metabase/metabase/docs/questions/query-builder/expressions/countif.md

 CountIf(([Plan] = "Basic" OR [Plan] = "Business") AND [Active Subscription] = "false"))
 ```

-Returns 2 on the sample data.
+Returns 2 on the sample data: there are only two Basic or Business plans that lack an active subscription.

 > Tip: make it a habit to put parentheses around your `AND` and `OR` groups to avoid making mandatory conditions optional (or vice versa).